Sweeping Arrangements of Non-Piercing Curves in Plane

-In this section, we give a shorter alternative proof of the result of Snoeyink and Hershberger stated in Theorem \ref{thm:snoeyink}.
+In this section, we give an alternate proof of the result of Snoeyink and Hershberger stated in Theorem~\ref{thm:snoeyink}.
 While our proof follows their general framework, we partition into cases differently and the analysis of the cases is relatively simpler.

-Let $\Gamma$ be an arrangement of 2-intersecting curves with sweep curve $\gamma$, and let $P$ be a specified point in $\tilde{\gamma}$ that does not lie on any of the curves in $\Gamma$.
-Our goal is to sweep the arrangement of $\Gamma$ with $\gamma$ so that the arrangement remains 2-intersecting throughout the process and $P$ remains inside $\tilde\gamma$ until no curve in $\Gamma\setminus\gamma$ intersects $\tilde{\gamma}$.
-We restrict ourselves to the remaining sweeping operations, namely: $(i)$ taking a loop on a curve that lies entirely in $\tilde{\gamma}$, $(ii)$ bypassing a digon cell, and $(iii)$ bypassing a triangle cell.
-We do not use the operation of bypassing a visible vertex, as this violates the 2-intersecting property of the curves.
+Let $\Gamma$ be a set of pseudocircles and let $P$ be a specified point in $\tilde{\gamma}$.
+Our goal is to sweep $\AG$ with a sweep curve $\gamma \in \Gamma$ so that the curves remain a set of pseudocircles throughout the process (except a finite set of instants in time) and $P$ remains inside $\tilde\gamma$ until we have modified $\gamma$ so that no curve in $\Gamma\,\setminus\,\gamma$ intersects $\tilde{\gamma}$.
+We do not use the operation of bypassing a visible vertex, as this violates the property that any pair of the curves intersect at $0$ or $2$ points.
+We restrict ourselves to the remaining sweeping operations, namely: $(i)$ take a new loop, $(ii)$ bypass a digon cell, and $(iii)$ bypass a triangle cell.
+By Corollary~\ref{cor:two}, the curves remain a set of pseudocircles on applying any one of these operations.

 A sweeping operation is said to be valid if it does not move $P$ out of $\tilde\gamma$.
-A cell in the arrangement is said to be \emph{sweepable} if it is a digon/triangle cell on $\gamma$ that does not contain $P$.
+A cell in the arrangement is said to be \emph{sweepable} if it is a digon cell or a triangle cell on $\gamma$ that does not contain $P$.
 Otherwise, it is non-sweepable.
 If at any point in time, there is a sweepable cell, i.e., there is a valid sweeping operation, we say that the arrangement is \emph{sweepable}.
 Otherwise, we say that it is non-sweepable.

-We will show that the arrangement of any set of 2-intersecting curves with a sweep curve $\gamma$ and a point $P\in\tilde{\gamma}$ is sweepable.
-For contradiction, assume that this is not true, and among arrangements that are non-sweepable consider the {\em simplest} one in the following sense: it lexicographically minimizes the tuple $(c, n, \ell)$ where $c$ is the number of curves in $\Gamma$ lying entirely in the interior of $\tilde{\gamma}$, $n = |\Gamma|$ and $\ell$ is the number of intersection points (among curves in $\Gamma$) lying in $\tilde{\gamma}$ (including those on $\gamma$).
+We will show that any set $\Gamma$ of pseudocircles with a sweep curve $\gamma \in \Gamma$ and a point $P\in\tilde{\gamma}$ is sweepable.
+For contradiction, assume that this is not true, and among arrangements that are non-sweepable consider the {\em simplest} one in the following sense: it lexicographically minimizes the tuple $(n, \ell)$ where $n = |\Gamma|$ and $\ell$ is the number of intersection points (among curves in $\Gamma$) lying in $\tilde{\gamma}$ (including those on $\gamma$).